Install, Configure and Use Linux NIS Server

 The option YPPWDDIR specifies the location of the passwd, group, and shadow files, so you don’t need to type the full path.

-Once you’ve finished editing options in Makefile, you need to initialize the YP (NIS) server using the ypinit command:
+Once you’ve finished editing options in Makefile, you can initialize the NIS server like this:

 $ /usr/lib64/yp/ypinit -m

-These entries will be placed in the /var/yp/ypservers file.
+The server will store these entries in the /var/yp/ypservers file.

 $ dnf -y install ypbind